 Collaborating with EBSCO and Gale tech teams, University of New Mexico librarians embedded proactive, slide-out LibChat widgets in subscription database platforms.
 We discuss the project process from idea germination to implementation, and provide analysis of how in-database LibChat interactions facilitate high-level learning experiences.

-Shenise holds a Master's of Science in Library Science from University of North Texas and Master's of Science in Higher Education from Walden University.
-She has been in academic librarianship for 9 years and enjoys working in reference which facilities instruction on how to best utilize the various digital and resources necessary to fulfill the informational, educational, and diverse needs of the university.
+Shenise has been in academic librarianship for 9 years and enjoys working in reference and instruction.
+Her focus has been on how best to utilize the various digital and resources necessary to fulfill the diverse needs of the university.

-This will be a demonstration of the who, what, and why our library uses LibGuides CMS in conjunction with LibAnswers v2 for information literacy sessions, assessments and to market library services.
-I collaborate with faculty and students to create subject guides for classroom instruction and research methods to help improve academic success in their program of study.
+This will be a demonstration of the who, what, and why of how University of Arkansas at Pine Bluff uses LibGuides CMS and LibAnswers v2 in their information literacy sessions, library assessments and for marketing library services.
+Shenise actively collaborates with faculty and students to create subject guides for classroom instruction and develop research guides to help improve academic success in their program of study.